How Can I Measure Distances in the Night Sky?

 We here at Love the Night Sky have created this in-depth guide on how to use your hands as a convenient distance-measuring tool!

-We’ll also cover a few vital basics that every astronomer need to know.
+We’ll also cover a few vital basics that every astronomer need to know to help point your telescope in the right direction.

 Astronomers measure angular separation of objects in degree(s) (º) .
 A full circle has 360º, and a quarter circle has 90º.
 Pretty simple, right?